One of the most common questions we get asked is, “How Much Does a Mezzanine Floor Cost?”

 That’s because mezzanine floors are seen as one of the most effective solutions for creating additional floor space without having to extend or rent new premises – check out a selection of our mezzanine floor case studies.

 They can also be used for a variety of different purposes, for example, mezzanine floors for additional storage, for office space or to create additional production space as well as mezzanine floors for retail.

 As a rule of thumb, the industry-standard cost for a mezzanine floor is approximately £90-£200 per square metre.

 However, this cost can vary greatly depending on a number of factors and can be value-engineered through expert design and a thorough understanding of the Building Regulations.

 - Download our Mezzanine Floor brochure

 - Download our white paper “7 Things to Avoid When Building a Mezzanine Floor”

-So here is a quick overview of the aspects in a mezzanine floor which are likely to impact on this cost.
+So here is a quick overview of the aspects in a mezzanine floor that are likely to impact this cost.

 Costs of Steelwork to Support Loading of Mezzanine Floor

-The use of each types of mezzanine floors will have a massive impact on the loading required and therefore the amount of steelwork involved in the project.
+The use of each type of mezzanine floor will have a massive impact on the loading required and therefore the amount of steelwork involved in the project.